shawn-brown12/telco_remixed/README.md

 Now I know the following:

-- Internet service type, and contract type are huge when it comes to importance.
+- Internet service type, and contract type are important features.

 - Monthly charges are also important, though not as important as the two above.